Waisoon123/IS483-T1-Portfolio-Marketplace/API_DOCUMENTATION.md

 #### APIs
-##### `GET /api/semantic-search-portfolio-companies/`
+### `GET /api/companies/`

-Performs a semantic search on portfolio companies.

-**Query Parameters:**

-- `query`: string, required.
-The search query to perform.
-For example, "AI and machine learning company in the healthcare sector".
+Lists all companies.

 **Response:**

-- `200 OK` on success, with a list of portfolio companies name that match the search query as the response body.
+- `200 OK` on success, with an array of companies as the response body.
-- `400 Bad Request` if the `query` parameter is missing or invalid. tionally filtered by tech sectors and main office locations.

 ### `GET /api/companies/`
 Retrieves a list of companies, optionally filtered by tech sectors and main office locations.